 First, it is important to recognize that there are no clear-cut answers on this issue given the changing nature of the law in this area.
-Nonetheless, given the current legal landscape, the answer to this question will depend on several factors, including whether the employer or position is federally regulated and whether the state has adopted a medical marijuana law that explicitly protects employees who lawfully use medical marijuana.
+Nonetheless, given the current legal landscape, the answer to this question will depend on several factors, including whether the employer or position is federally regulated and whether the state has adopted a medical marijuana law that protects employees who lawfully use medical marijuana.
 The issue is easily resolved when the position in question is subject to safety standards imposed by federal regulation, the employer is a federal contractor or grantee, or when the state at issue does not have a medical marijuana program in place.
-The answer is also fairly straightforward when a state's medical marijuana statute explicitly states that employers have no duty to accommodate an applicant's or employee's use of medical marijuana or when the statute is otherwise silent on an employer's obligations or employee's rights.
+The answer is also fairly straightforward when a state's medical marijuana statute explicitly states that employers have no duty to accommodate an applicant's or employee's use of medical marijuana.
 All of these situations will generally allow an employer to maintain a zero-tolerance drug-free workplace policy and terminate an applicant or employee who tests positive for marijuana, even when a valid prescription is produced.